decentralized-identity/sidetree/docs/protocol.md

   "type": "recover",
-  "didUniqueSuffix": "The unique suffix of the DID to be recovered.", "recoveryOtp": "The one-time password to be used for this recovery.", "newDidDocument": "The new DID Document.", "nextRecoveryOtpHash": "Hash of the one-time password to be used for the next recovery.", "nextUpdateOtpHash": "Hash of the one-time password to be used for the next update.", }
+  "didUniqueSuffix": "The unique suffix of the DID to be recovered.", "recoveryOtp": "The one-time password to be used for this recovery.", "newDidDocument": "The encoded new DID Document.", "nextRecoveryOtpHash": "Hash of the one-time password to be used for the next recovery.", "nextUpdateOtpHash": "Hash of the one-time password to be used for the next update.", }